Structure Time to Fuel Improvement

 Standard Ambiguity

-One of the words that causes the most debate and confusion in the world of Improvement is the word standard – because it has so many different yet inter-related meanings.
-It is an ambiguous word and a multi-facetted concept.
+One that causes much confusion and debate in the world of Improvement is the word standard – because it has so many different yet inter-related meanings.

-For example standard method can be the normal way of doing something (as in a standard operating procedure or SOP); standard can be the expected outcome of doing something; standard can mean the minimum acceptable quality of the output (as in a safety standard); standard can mean an aspirational performance target; standard can mean an absolute reference or yardstick (as in the standard kilogram); standard can mean average; and so on.
+For example, standard method can be the normal way of doing something (as in a standard operating procedure or SOP); standard can be the expected outcome of doing something; standard can mean the minimum acceptable quality of the output (as in a safety standard); standard can mean an aspirational performance target; standard can mean an absolute reference or yardstick (as in the standard kilogram); standard can mean average; and so on.
 It is an ambiguous word.

-To illustrate the problems that result from confusing purpose standards with process standards we need look no further than education.
-What is the purpose of a school?
-To deliver pupils who have achieved their highest educational potential perhaps.
-What is the purpose of an exam board?
-To have a common educational reference standard and to have a reliable method for comparing individual pupils against that reference standard perhaps.
-So where does the idea of “Being the school that achieved the highest percentage of top grades?” fit with these two purpose standards?
-Where does the league table concept fit?
-It is hard to see immediately.
-But we do want to improve the educational capability of our population because that is a national and global asset in an increasingly complex, rapidly changing, high technology world.
-So a league table will drive up the quality of education surely?
+So, where does the idea of “Being the school that achieved the highest percentage of top grades?” fit with these two purpose standards?
+Where does the school league table concept fit?
+It is not obvious to see immediately.
+But, you might say, we do want to improve the educational capability of our population because that is a national and global asset in an increasingly complex, rapidly changing, high technology world.
+Surely a league table will drive up the quality of education?
 But it doesn’t seem to be turning out that way.
-So what is getting in the way?
+What is getting in the way?

-What is getting in the way is how we confuse collaboration and competition.
-It seems to be that many believe we have either collaboration or competition.
+It seems that many believe we can only have either collaboration or competition.
 Either-Or thinking is a trap for the unwary and whenever these words are uttered a small alarm bell should ring.
 Are collaboration and competition mutually exclusive?
 Or are we just making this assumption to simplify the problem?
+PS.
 We do that a lot.

 A similar situation exists in healthcare.
 Some hospitals are talking about competing to be the safest hospitals and collaborating to improve quality.
 It sounds plausible but it is rational?